 Prospective students wishing to come to the University of La Laguna under the Erasmus+ programme should fill out and send to our Erasmus Office the Student Application Form and the preliminary Learning Agreement.
 You must use our forms, even if you also send the forms provided by your home university.

-Procedure: students should fill out a online “google” form and upload both documents, “Student Application Form” and “Learning Agreement”.
+students should fill out an online form and upload both documents, “Student Application Form” and “Learning Agreement”.
 After nomination we will contact students via e-mail and send them a link to access the “google” form together with useful information.

 IMPORTANT NOTICE TO MEDICINE STUDENTS:

 All the students coming to our Faculty of Medicine must apply for the full academic year, and therefore they must send their documents before 31st May 2019.

 |First semester||Sept.
 2019 – Jan.
 2020||Jan.
 2020 – Feb.
 2020|